Sign In Register

 Healthcare Facilities168

-Stockton has an average annual temperature of 58°F (15°C).
+Stockton enjoys a temperate climate with an average annual temperature of 58°F (15°C).
 Winters average 39°F in January while summers reach 77°F in July.
-Annual precipitation is 44.9 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 44.9 inches.
+The area receives 3.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 17 feet, near sea level.

 Temperature